philipp-spiess/this-week-in-react/src/issues/4/TWITTER.md

-Curious about what happened This Week In React ⚛️?
+Curious about what happened This Week in React ⚛️?

 Enable Suspense, Error Boundaries, React.pure() Automatically Forwards Ref, and more!